Fast Cross-Validation via Sequential Testing: Cross-Validation on Subsets

-The core procedure in the cross-validation procedure is to train predictors for each $c$ and consider their test error.
-Since we consider subsets, we are interested in the question how good the test errors for a predictor $g_n(c)$ trained on a subset $n$ for parameter $c$ is with respect to the test error when training on the full training set.
+The core procedure in a cross-validation approach is to train predictors for each $c$ and consider their test error.
+Denote by $g_n(c)$ the predictor obtained by training on the first $n$ points of the training data for parameter $c$.
+We wish to study whether this error converges as $n$ grows.
 Let us denote by $c^*_n$ a configuration optimal for subset size $n$:

-Technically, there might be more than one such configuration, and in the case of cross-validation, the true expected risk is unknown and one takes the test error on an independent subset, but for the sake of simplicity, we stick to the above setting.
+We will ignore cases where there are multiple minima $c^*_n$, because we are only interested in the test error achieved, not the location of the minimum.

+In cross-validation, the true test error is not known and estimated by the empirical error on an independent test set.
+For the sake of simplicity, we will consider the true test error nevertheless for the remainder of this section.
+In our experience, the effects discussed below also hold for cross-validation, because the estimation error is small and does not create a systematic distortion of the choice of configuration.

-Since we want to make inferences on the performance of the predictor on the full training set based on its performance on a subset, we need that the performances are similar for a fixed configuration $c$, at least asymptotically.
-In other words, we need that $R(g_n(c))$ converges as $n$ tends to infinity.
+Since we want to infer the performance of the predictor on the full training set based on its performance on a subset, we need that the errors are similar for a fixed configuration $c$ as the size of the subset approaches the full training set size.
+A necessary condition for this to hold in general is that $R(g_n(c))$ converges as $n$ tends to infinity.
 Luckily, this holds for most existing learning methods (see Appendix~\ref{app:cond} for some examples).
-In practice, this means that the parameters of the learning algorithm correspond to a certain model class independent of the number of training samples.
 A counter example is the case of $k$-nearest neighbor with fixed $k$.
 Training with $k=10$ leads to quite different predictions on data sets of size $100$ compared to, say, $10{,}000$.
 More discussion can be found below in Section~\ref{sec:discussionanalyses}.